 In the news, we hear about the "glass ceiling" in politics and business.
 Women still do not earn the same dollars per hour as men.
 Our first promising woman candidate for president lost to a man full of hot air and braggadocio.
 Women are still not evaluated with the same standards as we evaluate male behavior.

 I've thought about this for almost two months...but tonight I added up the numbers.
-Since 1975 (using published statistics on the American Craft Council website) there have been a total of 301 College of Fellow Awards of which only 117 were awarded to females.
+From 1975 to 2016 (using published statistics on the American Craft Council website) there have been a total of 301 College of Fellow Awards of which only 117 were awarded to females.
 Last I checked, that is significantly off the ratio of women to men in crafts.